cmadland/teaching/pages/02.edci335/01.home/_important-reminders/alert.md

 visible: false
 ---

-# Important Reminders
+# Welcome

-- EDCI will start on Monday, May 13
+- EDCI 335 will start on Monday, May 13.
+- There are no textbooks to purchase for this course.
-- I will post instructions for accessing course materials here.
+- I will post instructions for accessing course materials here shortly before the beginning of the course.
 - Looking forward to meeting you all! ~Colin